 - Help organizations use the results to improve the quality of care.

-For more than 20 years, research conducted under the CAHPS program has led to the development and widespread use of a variety of standardized patient surveys that enable health care providers, purchasers, and regulators to track, compare, and improve patients' experiences in different health care settings.
+For more than 25 years, research conducted under the CAHPS program has led to the development and widespread use of a variety of standardized patient surveys that enable healthcare providers, purchasers, and regulators to track, compare, and improve patients' experiences in different healthcare settings.
 The program has also supported a rigorous and broad research portfolio to ensure that CAHPS survey users can make informed decisions when designing and administering a survey to their populations of interest.
 In keeping with its mission as a research agency, AHRQ does not mandate the use of any CAHPS surveys or the use of any specific CAHPS sampling or survey administration methods.

 AHRQ first launched the CAHPS program in October 1995 in response to concerns about the lack of good information about the quality of health plans from the enrollees' perspective.
 At that time, numerous public and private organizations collected information on enrollee and patient satisfaction, but those surveys varied from sponsor to sponsor, often changed from year to year, and did not provide actionable information on what actually happened during the delivery of care (i.e., the experience of care).

-Over time, the program has expanded beyond its original focus on health plans to address a range of health care services and settings to meet the various needs of health care consumers, purchasers, health plans, providers, and policymakers.
-The CAHPS program is currently in its fifth stage, referred to as CAHPS V, which continues the work of earlier CAHPS grants (I-IV).
-The CAHPS V program also encompasses research to further understanding of patients' experiences with patient safety, care coordination, shared decisionmaking, and patient engagement.
+Over time, the program has expanded beyond its original focus on health plans to address a range of healthcare services and settings to meet the various needs of healthcare consumers, purchasers, health plans, providers, and policymakers.
+The CAHPS program is currently in its sixth stage, often referred to as CAHPS VI, which builds on the work of earlier CAHPS grants (I-V).

 The CAHPS Consortium